Harbike/alx-system_engineering-devops/0x01-shell_permissions/README.md

 : script to mirror permissions
 : script that creates a directory with permissions in the working directory : script that changes the group owner of a file
+: script that changes the owner and group owner to files and directories